-Activity Evidence that supports this approach Challenge number(s) addressed Carry out baseline assessments on children in Early Years using WellComm and NELI and trained teaching assistant to provide early speech and language intervention where there are gaps or issues identified.
-Evidence suggests that disadvantaged pupils are more likely to be behind their more advantaged counterparts in developing early language and speech skills, which may affect their school experience and learning later in their lives.
-The average impact of oral language interventions is approximately an additional six months' progress (most studies focus on reading) over the year.
-Oral Language Interventions - Toolkit Strand - Education Endowment Foundation - EEF 1, 2, 3 To engage with the National Tutoring Programme in 2022 to provide school-led tutoring, delivered by teaching staff to small groups of pupils for pupils whose education has been most impacted by the pandemic (funding -£2592 2022/2023).
-A significant proportion of the pupils who receive tutoring will be disadvantaged.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, in small groups: Small group tuition - Toolkit Strand - Education Endowment Foundation - EEF 3, 4
+331.0320 pace resulting in improved comprehension. reading comprehension age over an eight week intervention.
+Improving Reading Fluency (Michael Cole) - Institute for Effective Education KS2 Reading Fluency Project - Herts for Learning Improving Literacy in KS2 - Education Endowment Foundation - recommendation 2 - EEF To engage with the National Tutoring Programme in 2022 to provide school-led tutoring, delivered by teaching staff to small groups of pupils for pupils whose education has been most impacted by the pandemic (funding - £6804 in 2022/23).
+A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are higher attainers.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, in small groups: Small group tuition - Toolkit Strand - Education Endowment Foundation - EEF 3, 4 To deploy teaching assistants to run targeted structured small group interventions and in some cases one to one support in reading, writing and maths, following rigorous analysis of difficulties diagnosed through assessments.

-Teaching assistants to receive regular high quality phonics training and to deliver additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
-Evidence suggest that some disadvantaged pupils may not develop phonological awareness at the same rate as other pupils, having been exposed to fewer spoken words spoken and books read in the home therefore targeted phonics interventions have been shown to have a positive impact.
-Phonics - Toolkit Strand - Education Endowment Foundation - EEF 2, 3 To deploy teaching assistants to run targeted structured small group interventions and in some cases one to one support in reading, writing and maths, following rigorous analysis of difficulties diagnosed through assessments.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 3 Improving Literacy in KS2 - Education Endowment Foundation - recommendation 7 - EEF